emccorson/onsenguide/GUIDE.md

   if (target.matches('#pokemon')) {

     let url = 'https://pokeapi.co/api/v2/pokemon';
-    let nextPokenumber = 1; // use to keep track of the Pokemon numbers
+    let nextPokenumber = 1; // use to keep track of the Pokémon numbers

     const get = async () => {
       // do the API call and get JSON response